 Interest?
 Read our comprehensive Freedom24 review.

-Tastyworks provides a comprehensive trading platform across both desktop and mobile interfaces.
-However, there is a learning curve wherein beginners should learn the basics of delta, gamma, and so on, before diving into Tastyworks.
+Tastytrade provides a comprehensive trading platform across both desktop and mobile interfaces.
+However, there is a learning curve wherein beginners should learn the basics of delta, gamma, and so on, before diving into Tastytrade.
 Once you’re past that, they allow you to follow leading or popular options traders.

 For stock options, they charge USD 1 per contract for opening a position and nothing to close.
 They also offer complete transparency by detailing each possible fee.
 They are competitive but lack the research and educational material of IBKR.